aryehof/dart-eventsubscriber/README.md

 ## [Dependencies](#dependencies)

-- [Flutter][flutter] - This Dart package has a dependency on the `Flutter` framework.
+- [Flutter][flutter] - This package has a dependency on the `Flutter` framework.
 - [Event] - Supports the creation of lightweight custom Dart Events, that allow interested subscribers to be notified that something has happened.
 Provides a notification mechanism across independent packages/layers/modules.
+Dependent on Dart only.

 ## [Example](#example)

+See the example folder for a more detailed example.

 ```dart